 “When we started out, a majority of the 250 households did not segregate properly.
 Even if they separated paper and plastic as dry waste, they would be putting wet waste in plastic bin liners.” -Wisvesh B.S, part of The Waste Samaritan initiative

 The initiative uses the Shuchi Mitra app, developed by the civic body to help pourakarmikas (scavengers), take pictures of the waste and also rate the residents.

 “If the segregation is good, they get five stars.
 This also helps raise awareness among residents.
-For instance, they may have got four stars if they used a plastic bin liner to put wet waste” – Manish Arora, assistant professor at CPDM, IISc
+For instance, they may get four stars if they use a plastic bin liner to put wet waste” – Manish Arora, assistant professor at CPDM, IISc

-Within three months of its launch, the initiative achieved 75% high quality segregation out of 152 households that were monitored.
+Within three months of its launch, the initiative achieved 75% high quality segregation out of 152 households monitored.

-“The Shuchi Mitra app will show precisely how much waste is generated and collected from each household.
+“The Shuchi Mitra app will show precisely how much waste each household generates.
 The software is ready and once we get all systems in place such as biometric attendance for pourakarmikas and GPS-enabled collection vehicles, we will be able to launch it in a big way.” -Sarfaraz Khan, Joint Commissioner, Solid Waste Management, BBMP.